Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course will examine the poetry and poetic theory of the Victorian era, 1830-1900.
-Representative works by Tennyson, Arnold, the Brownings, the Rossettis, and Hopkins will be studied in relation to the aesthetics of Mill, Arnold, Ruskin, Pater, Buchanan, and Symons.
+Examines the poetry and poetic theory of the Victorian era, 1830-1900.
+Representative works by Tennyson, Arnold, the Brownings, the Rossettis, and others will be studied in relation to essays by Mill, Arnold, Ruskin, Pater, Macaulay, Buchanan, and others.

 ENGL 333